How the Port of Baltimore’s closure may impact shipping and supply chains

 Supply chain experts say the port’s proximity to the Midwest is also valuable.

-“Baltimore is the furthest inland port of all the East Coast ports,” said Mason Houston, Adjunct professor at Georgetown University.
+“Baltimore is the furthest inland port of all the East Coast ports,” said Houston Mason, Adjunct professor at Georgetown University.
 “Once the ships get to Baltimore, they’re much closer to many population areas in the Midwest and beyond via rail or truck.”

 In addition to the port, experts say there are also several major companies like Under Armour, Home Depot and Amazon have distribution centers in the area too.